kdbtfzcoe/PEDRAYA_DSAMidterms/README.md

 - **Virtual DOM for Optimized Performance**: React employs a virtual DOM, a lightweight copy of the actual DOM (Document Object Model).
 Instead of updating the entire page, React only updates the components that have changed.
 This reduces the processing power needed and provides smoother, faster UI updates.

 - **Declarative Syntax**: In React, you declare what the UI should look like for any given state, and React automatically handles changes in the interface as state changes.
-This declarative approach simplifies code and reduces errors, as developers don’t have to manually manipulate the DOM.
+This declarative approach simplifies code and reduces errors, as developers do not have to manually manipulate the DOM.

 - **JSX**: JSX (JavaScript XML) is an extension for JavaScript that allows HTML-like syntax within JavaScript.
 This makes writing components easier and more intuitive, as developers can see the structure of the interface within the code itself.